hiuiwb/hiuiwb.github.io/_news/announcement_1.md

 inline: true
 ---

-Graduated from University of Bristol (With Distinctions). :sparkles:
+Graduated from University of Bristol (With Distinction). :sparkles: